tidyverse/tidyverse.org/content/blog/2020-03-dplyr-1-0-0-is-coming-soon/index.markdown

 * Allows you to solve a problem in better (e.g. faster, less code, more elegantly, ...) than your previous approach.

-* It confusing because it works differently to an existing function (particularly a function in the tidyverse).
+* Is confusing because it works differently to an existing function (particularly a function in the tidyverse).

 Informal feedback is fine; feel free to [ping me on twitter](http://twitter.com/hadleywickham/status/1235611849179136001), [email me](mailto:hadley@rstudio.com), or [open an issue](https://github.com/tidyverse/dplyr/issues/new).